-The Nikon D700 and the Fujifilm X100T are two enthusiast cameras that were officially introduced, respectively, in July 2008 and September 2014.
+The Nikon D700 and the Fujifilm X100T are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and September 2014.
 The D700 is a DSLR, while the X100T is a fixed lens compact.
 The cameras are based on a full frame (D700) and an APS-C (X100T) sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 12.1 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D700 vs Fujifilm X100T